shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

 A few points about the code:
 - It uses **in-memory caching** of loaded diagrams for quick edits.
 For simplicity, it does not implement complex multi-page editing or concurrent editing.
-- New shape and edge IDs are generated as `"mcp1", "mcp2", ..."` to ensure they don't clash with existing IDs (which are usually either numeric or random strings from draw.io).
+- New shape and edge IDs are generated as `"mcp1", "mcp2", ..."` to ensure they don't clash with existing IDs (which are usually either numeric or random strings from drawio).
 - The `export_diagram_image` function calls the `drawio` CLI to export the file to an image (which can then be retrieved via the `/export` endpoint).
 For example, it uses `drawio -x -f png ...` to produce a PNG image.

 **Authentication:** As requested, the server has **no auth** by default.
 In a real scenario, you'd protect these endpoints (for example, expecting a JWT in an `Authorization` header).
 We left a comment in the code indicating where to add such checks.
 (For instance, using FastAPI dependencies or middleware to verify tokens for each request.)